stevenferrer/nero/README.md

 # Nero

-An experimental repository generator in Go.
+An experimental repository generator for Go.

 ## Motivation